Minenik2/Conways-game-of-life-in-python/README.md

 Game of life coded in python, mainly Norweigan

 This is a simulation/'zero player game' where the person gives 2 inputs, one for length and other one for width, these inputs makes a table of the same length and width.
 In these table are cells, they are either dead or alive.
 The game starts at generation 0, when generating the first generation all the cells have a 1 in 3 chance (33%) each to be alive.
-Once it's randomly choosen which cells are alive or not we can move over to the next degeration.
+Once it's randomly choosen which cells are alive or not we can move over to the next generation.
 If a cell is alive, it will die if it has less than 2 or more than 3 alive cells as its neighbours.
 (dies in less than 2 because underpopulation, dies in more than 3 because overpopulation) If a cell is dead, it will live if it has exacly 3 live cells as it's neighbours.